mtgatool/mtgatool-web/resources/introduction.md

 # Introduction

-Welcome to our Documentation!
+Welcome to our documentation!
 Here you will find all resources you need to get started with the app and (hopefully) answer any questions you might have about its features and functionality.
 All of these docs are [open source](https://github.com/mtgatool/mtgatool-web/), we love corrections and improvements!

 To describe it quickly, MTG Arena Tool is a collection viewer, deck tracker and statistics manager.
 But that's fair and simple, and under those words we hide a lot of features:
 - In-game deck tracking overlay